 As children of the 90s, most of us enjoyed the occasional Hot Pocket after school.
 Do you remember them?
 As far as processed junk food goes, those pockets of cheese and pepperoni wrapped in dough were probably among the most unhealthy.
-Things are way different than when I was a kid.
+Things are way different now than when I was a kid.
 You won’t find store-bought Hot Pockets in my freezer – ever.
 But, that doesn’t mean my kids can’t enjoy the tasty convenience of a warm and toasty handheld snack!
-My Chipotle Sweet Potato Hot Pockets are homemade and way healthier than what you can buy at the store.
+My Chipotle Sweet Potato Vegan Hot Pockets Recipe allows you to create a homemade version that is way healthier than what you can buy at the store.

-Spread a tablespoon of our Smoked Gouda Cream Cheeze onto each circle and follow up with a small spoonful of the sweet potato mash.
+Spread a tablespoon of our Smoked Gouda Cheeze Spread onto each circle and follow up with a small spoonful of the sweet potato mash.
 Fold the circles in half and use a fork to seal the edges.
 Don’t worry too much if some filling seeps out.
 Give all of the hot pockets a brush of coconut oil and prick the tops with a fork.
 In about 20 minutes, you’ll have 10 pre-made snacks you can freeze and take on the go!
+Let me know if you make this Vegan Hot Pockets Recipe by tagging me on Instagram!

 - 4 small or 3 medium sweet potatoes, peeled and chopped into 2-inch chunks